MitchellShiell/OvertureReadmeUpdate-Ego-/README.md

 ## Worry Less Science More

-In this Overture repository, we (the [OICR Genome Informatics Team](https://softeng.oicr.on.ca/team/)) develop the [Ego](https://www.overture.bio/products/ego/) authentication and authorization microservice.

-[Overture](https://www.overture.bio/) is an ensemble of open-source, modular solutions for big-data genomic science.
+In this Overture repository, we (the [OICR Genome Informatics Team](https://softeng.oicr.on.ca/team/)) develop [Ego](https://www.overture.bio/products/ego/), our open-source authentication and authorization microservice.
+[Overture](https://www.overture.bio/) is an ensemble of modular solutions for big-data genomic science.
 Our core products work in concert to manage, explore and visualize molecular and clinical data.
 Visit our [website](https://www.overture.bio/) for more information on what Overture offers, and check out our other projects on [GitHub](https://github.com/overture-stack/).

 ## Ego - Secure Authentication & Authorization